maamehran/vidoo-sio/README.md

     To enable Z-Wave support (via USB Z-Wave Stick), use this parameter: -zwave=/dev/ttyUSB1 If you do not have a USB stick, remove the parameter.

-5) you can now go to localhost on your browser to login to vidoo app
+5) Go to localhost on your browser to login to vidoo app